Tree-width and dimension: Proof of the Main Theorem

 \begin{lemma} If\/ $P$ is a poset and\/ $I\subseteq\Inc(P)$, then\/ $I$ is reversible if and only if\/ $I$ contains no alternating cycle. \end{lemma}

 For the remainder of this section, we fix integers $t$ and $h$, assume that $P$ is a poset with height $h$ and cover graph $G$, and assume that the tree-width of $G$ is $t$.
+Of course, we may also assume that $\Inc(P)\neq \emptyset$.
 The remainder of the argument is organized to show that we can partition the set $\Inc(P)$ into $d$ reversible sets, where $d$ is bounded in terms of $t$ and $h$.

 Let $X$ denote the ground set of $P$, so that $X$ is also the vertex set of the cover graph $G$.
-Since the tree-width of $G$ is $t$, there is a tree $T$ and a family $\cgF=\{T(x):x\in X\}$ of subtrees of $T$ such that (1)~for each vertex $u$ of $T$, the number of elements $x$ of $X$ with $u\in T(x)$ is at most $t+1$, and (2)~for each edge $xy$ of $G$, we have $T(x)\cap T(y)\ne\emptyset$.
+Since the tree-width of $G$ is $t$, there is a tree $T$ and a family $\cgF=\{T(x):x\in X\}$ of subtrees of $T$ such that~(1)~for each vertex $u$ of $T$, the number of elements $x$ of $X$ with $u\in T(x)$ is at most $t+1$, and (2)~for each edge $xy$ of $G$, we have $T(x)\cap T(y)\ne\emptyset$.

-Let $H$ be the intersection graph determined by the family $\cgF$ of subtrees of $T$.
+Let $H$ be the intersection graph determined by the family $\cgF$ of subtrees of $T$ (some researchers refer to $H$ as the \textit{chordal completion} of $G$).
 Evidently, the tree-width of $H$ is $t$, and every edge of $G$ is an edge of $H$.
 Of course, the set $X$ is also the vertex set of $H$.
 In the discussion to follow, we will go back and forth, without further comment, between referring to members of $X$ as elements of the poset $P$ and as vertices in the cover graph $G$ and the intersection graph $H$.

 To help distinguish between vertices of $T$ and elements of $X$, we will use the letters $r$, $u$, $v$ and $w$ (possibly with subscripts) to denote vertices of the tree $T$, while the letters $x$, $y$ and $z$ (again with subscripts) will be used to denote members of $X$.
 The letters $i$, $j$, $k$, $\ell$, $m$ and $n$ will denote non-negative integers with the meaning of $n$ fixed by setting $n=|X|$.
 The Greek letters $\phi$ and $\tau$ will denote proper colorings of the graph $H$.
 The colors assigned by $\phi$ will be positive integers, while the colors assigned by $\tau$ will be sets of triples.
-Later, we will define a function $\sigma$ which assigns to each incomparable pair $(x,y)$ a \emph{signature}, to be denoted $\sigma(x,y)$.
+Later, we will define a function $\sigma$ which assigns to each incomparable pair $(x,y)$ a \textit{signature}, to be denoted $\sigma(x,y)$.
 We will use the Greek letter $\Sigma$ to denote a signature.
 The number of signatures will be the value $d$, and we will use Lemma~\ref{lem:reversible} to show that any set of incomparable pairs having the same signature is reversible.
 Of course, we must be careful to insure that $d$ is bounded in terms of $t$ and $h$.